nuac-admin/nuac-release-four/_waters/ndaa.md

 						<ol>
 							<li>Only 2 advance bookings can be in place at any one time for any member.
 Either two separate days or one consecutive two-day period.</li>
 							<li>Whole day booking is from 08:00 on the first day to 08:00 on the following day.
 This enables overnight fishing on those venues where night fishing is allowed.</li>
-							<li>If after 2.00pm on the day of any booking, there is availability on the following day, members are then allowed to book the following day as well.
-This would enable two consecutive night's fishing.</li>
 							<li>If you are only planning a part day, please state the approximate period you would be on the water.
 For example if you were just going for the morning, we might be able to release the ticket to someone else who fancies going for the afternoon.</li>
-							<li>If asked for a ticket, please present your NUAC membership card.</li>
 							<li>Please ensure you have read the relevant fishery rules before fishing.</li>
 						</ol>
 						<div class="row">